Eagle Claw: Chin Woo Athletic Association

 The Chin Woo Athletic Association was fronted by the famed martial artist Huo Yuanjia in Shanghai.
 Its purpose was the dissemination of not only Martial Arts but sports and other educational systems to the public.
 The Eagle Claw system remained relatively restricted to the Xiong County, Baoding City in Hebei until Chen Zizheng was invited to teach at the Chin Wu.

 After initial success with the first School in Shanghai, Chen went to his training brother Liu Qi Wen to offer his students careers as Martial Arts instructors in the Chin Woo Association.
-In time, Eagle Claw was being taught in Shanghai, Hong Kong, Guandong, Futsan, Singapore, Malaysia etc.
+In time, Eagle Claw was being taught in Shanghai, Hong Kong, GuangZhou, Foshan, Singapore, Malaysia etc.

-Lineages

-Eagle Claw Kung Fu Claw Position.

-There are 3 main Eagle Claw lineages known that most teachers/schools can trace their style to.